Work Comp Audit Corrections Could Indicate Even More Trouble

-There is something about corrected audits or mid-term policy revisions that increase the likelihood of errors.
+There is something about corrected workers compensation audit or mid-term policy revisions that increase the likelihood of errors.
 We always say the frequency with which errors occur that increase our clients' premiums are sufficient enough to allow us to perform audits on a contingency-fee basis.
 But, it seems the error rate is even higher after corrections have been processed by insurance carriers.
 So, it's very important to review "corrections" even if they produce reduced or returned premium.
 It could very well be that you are owed more, and this is one of the reasons we list mid-term endorsements as a "red flag."

 Not Your Typical Experience Modification Rate Error